22 - 25 October 2026

 Wednesday 22 October, Millennium Forum, 7.30pm

-Raise the curtain on this year’s City of Derry International Choir Festival with a spectacular evening of drama, beauty and vocal power.
-A Night at the Opera brings together the majestic forces of our Festival Chorus, the world-class Ulster Orchestra, and acclaimed soloists from Irish National Opera for a rousing performance of operatic favourites, under the baton of Conductor, Ryan McAdams.
+Raising the curtain on this year’s City of Derry International Choir Festival was a spectacular evening of drama, beauty and vocal power.
+A Night at the Opera brought together the majestic forces of our Festival Chorus, the world-class Ulster Orchestra, and acclaimed soloists from Irish National Opera for a rousing performance of operatic favourites, under the baton of Conductor, Ryan McAdams.

-Ulster’s premier orchestra will team up with around 100 voices from across the North West of Ireland, the Festival Chorus, uniting community and artistry in a breathtaking choral experience.
+Ulster’s premier orchestra teamed up with 90 voices from across the North West of Ireland, the Festival Chorus, uniting community and artistry in a breathtaking choral experience.

-This stirring gala will undoubtedly set the tone for a week of unforgettable music-making in Derry.
-Don’t miss this powerful Festival opening!
+This stirring gala set the tone for a week of unforgettable music-making in Derry.

 The Marian Consort